auth-plus/auth-plus-symphony/README.md

 # Auth+ Symphony

+This for orchestrate all services of auth-plus organization.
+This repo was created so we can simulate traffic between services.
+This way we can look after observability issues and execute e2e and load tests on user machine.

+In the future we can use config files to create enviroments for test purpose directing link for private registry like Container Registry or AWS ECR.
+This way we can simulate staging enviroment locally.

+## Setup

-This for orchestrate all services of auth-plus.
-For this work you should clone this repository and then clone others repository. like this
+For this work you should clone this repository and then clone others repository. like this:

 ```bash
 git clone git@github.com:auth-plus/auth-plus-symphony.git